Hack-My-Life/Find_Emails/README.md

 This Git repo is sponsored by the [Hack My Life] (https://meetup.com/hack-my-life/) meetup group of Richardson, TX.
 Special thanks also goes out the slack community of [RemoteCoder.net] (http://www.remotecoder.net) for their support.

-The code is utilized by running the Main.rb script, which calls the methods defined in the Scrape class of Find_Emails.rb.
+The code is utilized by running the main.rb script, which calls the methods defined in the Scrape class of find_emails.rb.

 To minimize the chance of triggering HTTP Access Error's it is best to connect to a VPN before running the code.
 As a best practice, we have found it beneficial to change VPN endpoints between runs, whenever possible.